Baked Ziti with Rigatoni (Creamy, Cheesy Family Dinner Recipe)

 Step 4 – Build the Sauce Base

-• Reduce heat to medium and add 1 tbsp olive oil if needed.
+• Reduce heat to medium and add 1 tablespoon olive oil if needed.

 • Stir in the chopped onion and cook until translucent (6–8 minutes), scraping the bottom to lift the fond (those browned bits add huge flavor).